Paying Speeding and Parking Fines from Abroad

 • If you were in a rental car, they will pass on your details to the authorities.

-• The rental company may get hit with the charge and MAY be able to pass it onto you and potentially even charge your credit card.
+• The rental company may get hit with the charge and will be able to pass it onto you and potentially even charge your credit card.
 I’ve also now seen evidence that rental companies are applying a handling charge of up to $50 /40 Euros for any fines passed to them.

 • Rental company terms /policy vary by company and country.